HibouDevv/hiboupad/README.md

-# My website for the Code Cafe Discord Server hackathon.
+# My submission for the Code Cafe Discord Server hackathon.
 ## HibouPad is inspired by Padlet